Professor Poopsnagle's Steam Zeppelin: Part 1: The Stranger Arrives

 In a nearby deserted town, the children gathered all sorts of junk to help make the flying contraption.
 Luckily, they found the wreck of an old bus as the basis of the machine.
 With the help of the children, and following Poopsnagle's plan, the bus was eventually completed, and based on steam power it was able to rise into the sky and fly at will.
-Count Sator, however, sent another henchman called Willie Dingle to spy on the children, and within the ranks of the children he commissioned the young boy named Matt to keep him informed.
+Count Sator, however, sent another henchman called Willie Dingle (an intelligent but clumsy and accident-prone electronics expert, who Sator had employed to build, operate and maintain a complex radio communication and computer system) to spy on the children; whilst Sator and Murk were persistent in trying to sabotage Poopsnagle and Garcia's plans, Dingle was a more reluctant accomplice, who was repeatedly bullied and intimidated into co-operation by Sator and Murk.
+Within the ranks of the children, Sator also commissioned a young boy named Matt to keep him informed.

 Poopsnagle's grandson Peter also had an ancient parchment that his grandfather had left him, and on the parchment was a cryptogram written in Latin.
 After the cryptogram had been decoded, it was only a matter of time before they found the first golden salamander.

 The golden salamanders had been buried long ago to indicate where each mineral could be found.
 After the first one was found, the cryptogram on it would lead the children and the doctor to the next one.
 What they had to do in each case was to decipher the cryptogram on each salamander.
 The first one led them to a cave not far from Secret Valley, where after being caught in a mine shaft and surviving a gas explosion, they were able to find their way down the shaft and into an unknown valley where they found the second salamander and the first mineral.